cupid-ide/cupid/nuopcdocs/generic.rst

-This appendix describes technical details of the generic ``NUOPC_Model`` component and should be used as a reference for the initialize and run behaviors of the generic ``NUOPC_Model`` as well as a description of the available specialization point.
+This appendix describes technical details of the generic ``NUOPC_Model`` component and should be used as a reference for the initialize and run behaviors of the generic ``NUOPC_Model`` as well as a description of the available specialization points.

 The generic ``NUOPC_Model`` component wraps your model so that it can be plugged into a ``NUOPC_Driver``.
 The generic component is *used* in your code